 One of the most reliable methods for identifying this risk is to schedule a thorough electrical inspection of your home with a trusted and licensed local electrician.
 Since replacing outlets is a relatively small job, an electrician can often do this work during the same service call as the inspection.

-There are signs you can look for yourself – without needing to call a professional.
+There are signs you can look for yourself – without the need to call in a professional.
 If you see visible sparks when plugging in or unplugging electronics, or if appliances frequently trip the circuit breaker, a failing outlet could be the culprit.
-If you find outlets that are loose or wobble in the wall, you should tighten them up at a minimum, but consider replacing them (especially if you know they're old).
+If you find outlets that are loose or wobble in the wall, you should tighten them up at a minimum, but consider replacing them – especially if you know they're old.

 Even if some or all of your outlets are safe, you might want to replace them with more modern versions that offer additional features.
 An increasingly common outlet feature is the ground fault circuit interrupter, or GFCI.
 When you see an outlet with two buttons marked "reset" and "test", that's how you know it has a GFCI.
+Outlets equipped with a GFCI have two buttons marked "reset" and "test".
 These devices monitor electrical currents and cut the flow of electricity almost instantly when there's a fluctuation in the level of current.
 This safety feature dramatically reduces the electrocution risk for anyone using the outlet.

 If you have young children in your home, you may already be using removable outlet plugs for their safety.
 But many outlet styles have this feature built-in, making it more convenient to toggle between covering an outlet and putting it into use.